ofek/bit/_sources/guide/keys.rst.txt

 ----------

 A public key is a public point serialized to bytes.
-By default all keys will use the compressed version unless :ref:`you explicitly need otherwise <Hex to WIF>`.
+By default all keys will use the compressed version unless :ref:`you explicitly need otherwise <hextowif>`.
 This reduces the size of each transaction and thus fees.

 Access it like so: